CLion2/ECS179_Project/ProjectDocument.md

 ## Audio - Andrei Bayani

-**List your assets, including their sources and licenses.**

-**Describe the implementation of your audio system.**

-**Document the sound style.**
 All audio assets are either in the [VO](https://github.com/CLion2/ECS179_Project/tree/77ecf6053977d8a3277aea7aa620d13b9597629c/Project%20179/Assets/VO) folder or the [SFX](https://github.com/CLion2/ECS179_Project/tree/77ecf6053977d8a3277aea7aa620d13b9597629c/Project%20179/Assets/SFX) folder.

-The audio controller was taken from Project 4 of ECS 179 and directly imported into
+The audio controller was taken from Project 4 of ECS 179 and directly imported into the code in parts where we wanted sounds to play such as in line 92 of [EnemyAI](https://github.com/CLion2/ECS179_Project/blob/d312d72cd1d2a7d0e50ad6286dfc11e3272f9ed3/Project%20179/Assets/Scripts/EnemyAi.cs#L92).

 All voice lines were recorded with the help of Professor Josh McCoy and Kyle Mitchell.